tobiasjcat/WildBeyond/health.md

 A handkerchief of fine moth silk which allow the caster advantage on saves against being scryed on.
 Once per day, they also allow the bearer to cast Silence mimicking a moth's wings
 ```
 - Ceramic Scale Armor (wearing) (Gives resistance to fire damage)
-- Normal scale mail (traded for saddle of many shapes)
 - Saddle of many shapes (wondrous)
 -- Forms onto any animal
 - Ogre's the glyph for moon written on to it.
 The roots are rotted.
-- Scroll of Grease (consumed in fight with agdan the protenders)
 - Feymorian spit labeled and says "don't drink"
 - Sybella's unfashionable jewelry
 - A Yon object: a marionette with a stags on side, and lions head on the other.
 Like Janus a button flips the face around.
 And a stuffed Oni.
-- A thither object:
--- A deer skull from Agdon's lair (traded to Clapperclaws for his temporary head)
 - A wooden top with 4 sides.
 Each face shows a child enjoying each season
 - Clapperclaws temporary head, a gord with coins in it.
 - Soggy court outfit: Denim epaulettes, fat denim necktie, denim ascot, false unicorn horn heels & indigo silk shorteralls.